Liangfang Zhang: Career

 In March 2015, Zhang was elected a Fellow of the American Institute for Medical and Biological Engineering for "outstanding contributions to creating and advancing biomimetic nanomaterials for drug delivery to improve treatment of cancers and infectious diseases."
 Later that year, he designed nanoparticles disguised as human platelets to deliver drugs to targeted sites in the body.
 His research team demonstrated that by delivering the drugs just to the areas where the drugs were needed, the nanoparticles greatly increased the therapeutic effects of drugs that were administered to diseased rats and mice.
 Zhang was later recognized by Popular Science as being one of the 10 most brilliant people of 2016.
 In 2017, Zhang was part of a group of UCSD nanoengineers who were the first to use micromotors to treat a bacterial infection in the stomach.
 By placing micromotors throughout the stomach, they neutralized gastric acid and then released their cargo of antibiotics at the desired pH.
 As a result, Zhang was selected as the United States nominee for the APEC Science Prize for Innovation, Research and Education (ASPIRE) and received the 2017 Kabiller Young Investigator Award from Northwestern University.
 The following year, Zhang was elected a Fellow of the American Association for the Advancement of Science for "his revolutionary work in the field of nanomedicine, which focuses on nanomaterials for medical applications."

-During the COVID-19 pandemic, Zhang's laboratory began using his biomimetic nanosponge to fight the novel coronavirus.
+During the COVID-19 pandemic, Zhang's laboratory began using his biomimetic nanosponge to fight the coronavirus.
 He believed that the nanosponge cloaked with fragments of the outer membranes of macrophages could soak up inflammatory cytokine proteins, which are implicated in some of the most dangerous aspects of COVID-19.
 Zhang's Cellics Therapeutics later received an award from the Combating Antibiotic Resistant Bacteria Biopharmaceutical Accelerator to develop a macrophage cellular nanosponge in order to treat sepsis.
 In December 2020, Zhang was recognised as being among the world's most influential researcher in his field from the Web of Science group.
 He was also elected a Fellow of the National Academy of Inventors for his "revolutionary work in the field of nanomedicine."
 In 2021, Zhang won the Journal of Nanobiotechnology Trailblazer Award "for outstanding contributions to creating and advancing biomimetic nanotechnologies for drug delivery and biological neutralization to improve human health."